Lowest Prices

 Union Ivkoni was founded in Bulgaria in 1992 and quickly expanded its operations throughout Europe.
 Popular routes include both shorter travels within one country and long-haul international trips.
 Their reliable buses offer amenities to make your trip comfortable, including air conditioning, extra legroom, and power outlets.
 Union Ivkoni usually operates 1 trips per day on the route from Dresden to Prague, and the trip usually takes 2 hours and 0 minutes to complete.

-The bus takes an average of 2 hours and 15 minutes to cover the 74 miles from Dresden to Prague.
-However, the fastest bus only takes 2 hours.
+The bus takes an average of 2 hours and 10 minutes to cover the 74 miles from Dresden to Prague.
+However, the fastest bus only takes an hour and 40 minutes.
 It's the perfect amount of time to take a nap, get some work done, or watch a movie.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 Tuesday is usually the day of the week when buses are busiest.
 If you are planning to travel on a Tuesday, you should make sure to book tickets well in advance as they may sell out.